pasqal-io/qadence/docs/tutorials/hamiltonians.md

 # Constructing arbitrary Hamiltonians

 At the heart of digital-analog quantum computing is the description and execution of analog blocks, which represent a set of interacting qubits under some interaction Hamiltonian.
-For this purpose, Qadence relies on the [`hamiltonian_factory`](../qadence/constructors.md) function to create arbitrary Hamiltonian blocks to be used as generators of `HamEvo` or as observables to be measured.
+For this purpose, Qadence relies on the [`hamiltonian_factory`][qadence.constructors.hamiltonians.hamiltonian_factory] function to create arbitrary Hamiltonian blocks to be used as generators of `HamEvo` or as observables to be measured.

 ## Arbitrary all-to-all Hamiltonians

 Arbitrary all-to-all interaction Hamiltonians can be easily created by passing the number of qubits in the first argument.
-The type of `interaction` can be chosen from the available ones in the [`Interaction`](../qadence/types.md) enum type.
+The type of `interaction` can be chosen from the available ones in the [`Interaction`][qadence.types.Interaction] enum type.

 ```python exec="on" source="material-block" result="json" session="hamiltonians"
 from qadence import hamiltonian_factory